Biography

 My 2006 non-fiction project was ``The Growing Season,'' the story of Frank Beazley, a remarkable man, that ran 12 consecutive days (September 24, 2006, through October 5, 2006) in The Providence Journal.
 The reader response was overwhelming.

-My community passion is libraries.
-Since 1997, I have been the chairman of the board of trustees of my town's principal library, the Jesse Smith Memorial Library, a jewel of a place with more than 36,000 volumes, many computers, and a budget of more than $600,000.
-I am very proud of this library -- but the lion's share of credit, of course, belongs to our wonderful staff.
-The library we ran all those years was badly overcrowded, and so I joined the town's new library building committee.
-We began construction in 2006 on a new $9 million library that is a comfortable and exciting place for reading, viewing and performing.
-Designed by an award-winning design firm, Newport Collaborative Architects, the new library opened on March 31, 2008 -- a place where arts, entertainment, and writing is celebrated.
-It is also the centerpiece of the Stillwater Mills revitalization project, which will transform a blighted area in the heart of Burrillville into a vibrant civic, commercial and residential area.
+Among my community passions are donating blood and libraries.
+From 1997 until June 2009, when I moved to Warwick, R.I., I was the chairman of the board of trustees of Burrillville's principal library, the Jesse Smith Memorial Library.
+I joined the board as a regular member in 1995.
+The library we ran all those early years was badly overcrowded, and so after joining the town's new library building committee we began construction in 2006 on a new $9 million library that is a comfortable and exciting place for reading, viewing and performing.
+The new library opened on March 31, 2008 -- a place where arts, entertainment, and writing is celebrated.
+It is also the centerpiece of the Stillwater Mills revitalization project, transformed a blighted area in the heart of Burrillville into a vibrant civic, commercial and residential area.
 We had our Grand Opening on Sunday, April 27, 2008.
-The summer of 2008 will see the debut of Riverwalk Times, an outdoor theater, music, and arts series that will continue inside with the advent of cold weather.
-Details soon.
-Please join our Capital Campaign!
-Naming rights for rooms and other naming opportunities, large and small, are available.
+The summer of 2008 saw the debut of Riverwalk Times, an annual outdoor theater, music, and arts series that I founded.
+I am now a trustee emeritus of the Smith Library.

 EDUCATION